djpardis/djpardis.github.io/_posts/2023-04-03-the-state-of-data-exchange.md

 layout: post
 title: "The state of data exchange"
 subtitle: "A survey of data transfer and sharing methodology"
+description: "A survey of how enterprises share and transfer data with business partners, from Excel and SFTP to clean rooms, and the challenges that remain."
 date: 2023-04-03
 categories: [data-science, data-engineering, business]
 tags: [data-exchange, data-transfer, data-sharing, partnerships, infrastructure]